Welcome to today's edition of the Rush 24-7 podcast.

 You just don't have what it takes to see what's going on here.

-Obama says that Qaddafi could stay.
+Obama says Gaddafi could stay.

-Time magazine, a woman is running the U.S. air war over Libya.
+Time magazine: a woman is running the U.S. air war over Libya.

-The Obama regime is pushing back hard that it was women, specifically Hillary Clinton, Susan Rice, and Samantha Power who exhorted the White House into war with Libya.
+The Obama regime is pushing back hard that it was women, specifically Hillary Clinton, Susan Rice, and Samantha Power, who exhorted the White House into war with Libya.

 But they can't deny that it is a woman for the first time in U.S. history running the American slice of the air war now happening over liberal or Libya.